What Did The Generals Want? - September 29th, Hour 3

 That's not the way intelligence works.

-But I can tell you, starting at the beginning of the year and through July, into August, the trend was highly, highly negative.
+But I can tell you, starting at the beginning of the year and through July into August, the trend was highly, highly negative.

-Every assessment that the intelligence community gave shortened the time frame in which the Afghan government and the Afghan security forces could fight and stand up to the Taliban.
+Every assessment that the intelligence community gave shortened the timeframe in which the Afghan government and the Afghan security forces could fight and stand up to the Taliban.

-And that was manifestly clear in the first week of July when Joe Biden went out at that press conference and said that is highly unlikely that you would see a rapid collapse of the security forces or the Afghan government.
+And that was manifestly clear in the first week of July when Joe Biden went out at that press conference and said that it is highly unlikely that you would see a rapid collapse of the security forces or the Afghan government.

 They made a proper assessment of what was happening on the ground.